Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 #reading-path(path: "essential") #h(0.5em) #reading-path(path: "beginner")

-Civilization is built on abstraction.
+Civilization runs on abstraction.
-We do not navigate a city by memorizing the texture of every brick; we use a map.
+We navigate cities with maps, not by memorizing every brick.
-We do not predict the weather by tracking every molecule of air; we use pressure and temperature.
+We predict weather with pressure and temperature, not by tracking every air molecule.
-To understand the complex, we must ignore the noise and focus on the structure.
+To understand complexity, we must focus on structure and ignore noise.

-In software, however, we have largely abandoned this wisdom.
+Yet in software, we often abandon this wisdom.
-We treat our systems as concrete machines to be operated, rather than mathematical objects to be understood.
+We treat programs as concrete machines to operate, not mathematical objects to understand.
-We rely on testing --- running the code with specific inputs --- to guess at its behavior.
+We rely on testing --- running code with specific inputs --- to guess at behavior.
-But a modern software system is likely the most complex artifact ever constructed by human hands.
+But modern software is extraordinarily complex.
-It has no physical tolerance; a single misplaced character in a smart contract or an avionics controller can lead to catastrophe.
+It has zero physical tolerance: one misplaced character in a smart contract or avionics controller can cause catastrophe.

-As our systems grow from thousands of lines to millions, the concrete approach is collapsing.
+As systems grow from thousands to millions of lines, concrete approaches collapse.
 Complexity is the silent killer.
-To tame it, we must rediscover the art of abstraction.
+To tame it, we must rediscover abstraction.
-We need tools that allow us to reason about the *infinite* behaviors of our software using *finite* representations.
+We need tools that reason about *infinite* program behaviors using *finite* representations.
-We need tools that don't just run our code, but *understand* it.
+We need tools that don't just run code, but *understand* it.

 == The Illusion of Testing

-We typically rely on testing to ensure correctness --- running the code and observing the output.
+Testing runs code and observes output to check correctness.
-But testing is an act of optimism.
+But testing is fundamentally optimistic.
-It assumes that the future will look like the past, and that the inputs we choose are representative of reality.
+It assumes the future resembles the past, and that chosen inputs represent reality.
-In the context of modern software, this assumption collapses under the sheer scale of the state space.
+For modern software, this assumption fails under the scale of state space.

 Consider a simple function that takes two 64-bit integers: